Chen Chien-jen

-Early and personal life
+Early life and education

-Chen Chien-jen was born at his family home in Cishan, Kaohsiung County, in 1951, as one of eight children.
-His father, Chen Hsin-an, served as Kaohsiung County Magistrate from 1954 to 1957.
-Chen's mother Chen Wei Lien-chih managed a daycare.
-Chen is married to Lo Fong-ping, whose family is from Nanjing.
+Chen was born at his family home in Cishan, Kaohsiung County, on June 6, 1951, as one of eight children.
+His father, Chen Hsin-an, was a Kuomintang official who served as Kaohsiung County Magistrate from 1954 to 1957.
+Chen's mother, Chen Wei Lien-chih, managed a daycare.

-Chen Chien-jen is a devout Catholic.
-Chen and his wife were invited to visit the Vatican several times by popes John Paul II, Benedict XVI, and Francis.
-He has been invested as a Knight of the Equestrian of the Holy Sepulchre of Jerusalem (2010) and a Knight of the Pontifical Equestrian Order of St. Gregory the Great (2013).
-He served on the board of trustees of Fu Jen Catholic University.
+After graduating from Taipei Municipal Chien Kuo High School, Chen enrolled in National Taiwan University (NTU) to study forestry, then transferred departments as a sophomore to study zoology instead.
+He graduated from NTU with his Bachelor of Science (B.S.) in zoology in 1973 and obtained a Master of Public Health (M.P.H.) from the university in 1977.

+After receiving his master's degree, Chen completed advanced studies in the United States at Johns Hopkins University, where he studied under molecular biologist Pien-Chien Huang and epidemiologist Bernice H. Cohen.
+He earned his Doctor of Science (D.Sc.) in human genetics and epidemiology from the Johns Hopkins Bloomberg School of Public Health in 1983.

 Career as researcher

-Chen obtained a master's degree in public health from the National Taiwan University, and received his Sc.D in human genetics and epidemiology from Johns Hopkins University in 1977 and 1982, respectively.
 He began his medical career by researching hepatitis B, and helped raise awareness about vaccination for the disease in Taiwan.
 Chen further researched on the liver cancer risk of people with hepatitis B. Chen also discovered a link from arsenic to blackfoot disease.
 The arsenic research lead to the revision of international health standards for arsenic exposure.
 Between 2011 and November 2015, Chen was a vice president of Academia Sinica.